TheRealAnonymous008/quartz/content/details/creativity/game design/puzzles/Number Placement Puzzles.md

 * *Goal*: Fill the grid so so that every row contains the digits $0-9$ (no repeats).
 Numbers in the columns may repeat.
 * *Constraint*: The numbers at the bottom give the sum of the numbers in the column
 * *Constraint*: Digits that are orthogonally or diagonally adjacent must be different.

+### Terra X
+* *Goal*: Place digits from $0,\dots,9$ into each region once
+* *Constraint*: Regions with the same number cannot share an edge.
+They may touch at corners.
+* *Constraint*: For each grid point where four regions meet, the sum of the digits equal ten.
+Grid points are marked on the grid.
+### Yakazu
+* *Goal*: Fill the white cells with numbers.
+* *Constraint*: Compartments are runs of white cells going orthogonally.
+Compartments must contain consecutive numbers but in any order.
+* *Constraint*: Compartments must contain the number 1.

 ### Yin-Yang
 * *Goal*: Place a black or white circle in each empty cell.